poult-lab/daily-word/english_words_ learning.md

 [n] "a circle of stones built on Salisbury Plain, England, by people during the Stone Age .
 When the sun rises on Midsummer's Day , the light forms a straight line through the centre"

 <img src="./images/Stonehenge.jpg" alt="Stonehenge" style="zoom:25%;" />

+04.pursue /pərˈsuː/

+[v] to pursue a goal/an aim/an objective.

+"to do sth or try to achieve sth over a period of time"

+[v] to pursue legal action.

+"to continue to discuss, find out about or be involved in sth"

+[v] She left the theatre, hotly pursued by the press.

+"to follow or chase sb/sth, especially in order to catch them"